Melton Hill Reservoir Muskies

 Please avoid using live bait for muskie!
 If you must, then consider learning how to properly use one of the many types of "Quick Strike Rigs" since they are less likely to gut-hook the fish.

 To practice catch and release, do not land the fish.
-Instead, reel it in next to the boat and keep it in the water using a very large and sturdy net like Frabill's "Big Kahuna".
+Instead, reel it in next to the boat and keep it in the water using a very large and sturdy net like Frabill's "Big Game" or "Big Kahuna".
 Remove the hook(s) with strong long-nose pliers.
 One may need to cut stubborn hooks with small bolt cutters (Knipex lever action).
 Muskies are resilient and survive well if handled carefully.
 Anyone who releases a muskie should give top priority to the fish's well-being.
 The following techniques have been recommended to help ensure the survival of the muskies that are released:

 - Do not play the fish to complete exhaustion.
 Use heavy line and wire (avoid heavy fluorocarbon or mono) leaders so the fish can be netted as quickly as possible and to minimize the risk of leaving a lure in an escaped fish's mouth.